darlinho/dverify/README.md

-# Tokens Verifier
+# Distributed Tokens Verification

-A lightweight library that simplifies token verification in microservices architectures, ensuring secure token propagation and validation.
+A lightweight library that simplifies token verification in microservices architectures where any service may need to verify any incoming token.

 ## Motivation